 show engine innodb status

 You’ll notice that the heap size is the same, but we are now holding only one lock.
 In all transaction isolation levels InnoDB creates locks over every index entry scanned.
 The difference between the levels is that once the statement completes in READ COMMITTED mode, the locks are released for the entries that did not match the scan.
-Note that InnoDB does not immediately release the heap memory back after releasing the locks, so the heap size is the same as as that in REPEATABLE READ, but the number of locks held is lower (only one).
+Note that InnoDB does not immediately release the heap memory back after releasing the locks, so the heap size is the same as that in REPEATABLE READ, but the number of locks held is lower (only one).

 This means that in READ COMMITTED other transactions are free to update rows that they would not have been able to update (in REPEATABLE READ) once the UPDATE statement completes.